kmooney225/Bio/README.md

 Hello!

-I my name is Kevin, and I am a senior studying at The University of Alabama at Birmingham.
+I my name is Kevin, and I am a senior studying Comuter Science at The University of Alabama at Birmingham.
 My goals are to gain knowledge of programming practices as well as to build creative apps.

 ## Experience
 I have knowledge in machine learning and app development, as well as basic programming